 Svalbard Global Seed Vault

-The Seed Vault safeguards duplicates of 1,145,693 seed varieties from almost every country in the world, with room for millions more.
-It's purpose is to backup genebank collections to secure the foundation of our future food supply.
+The Seed Vault safeguards duplicates of 1,214,827 seed samples from almost every country in the world, with room for millions more.
+Its purpose is to backup genebank collections to secure the foundation of our future food supply.

 Worldwide, more than 1,700 genebanks hold collections of food crops for safekeeping, yet many of these are vulnerable, exposed not only to natural catastrophes and war, but also to avoidable disasters, such as lack of funding or poor management.
 Something as mundane as a poorly functioning freezer can ruin an entire collection.
 And the loss of a crop variety is as irreversible as the extinction of a dinosaur, animal or any form of life.
 The Seed Vault stores duplicates (backups) of seed samples from the world’s crop collections as a safeguard against such catastrophic loss.